A novel ticagrelor reversal agent to treat or prevent major bleeding

-Bentracimab (previously PB2452) has been studied in Phase 1 and Phase 2 clinical trials and has demonstrated the potential to bring life-saving therapeutic benefit through immediate and sustained reversal of the antiplatelet activity of ticagrelor, potentially mitigating concerns regarding bleeding risks associated with the use of antiplatelet drugs.
+Bentracimab (previously PB2452) has been studied in Phase 1, Phase 2 and Phase 3 clinical trials and has demonstrated the potential to bring life-saving therapeutic benefit through immediate and sustained reversal of the antiplatelet activity of ticagrelor, potentially mitigating concerns regarding bleeding risks associated with the use of antiplatelet drugs.
 Additionally, in a translational study, bentracimab achieved equivalent reversal of branded ticagrelor and multiple ticagrelor generics.

-The pivotal Phase 3 clinical study is called REVERSE-IT (Rapid and SustainEd ReVERSal of TicagrElor – Intervention Trial).
-REVERSE-IT is a multi-center, open-label, prospective single-arm trial designed to study reversal of the antiplatelet effects of ticagrelor with bentracimab in patients who present with uncontrolled major or life-threatening bleeding or who require urgent surgery or invasive procedure.
-Approximately 200 patients are being targeted to be enrolled from major health centers worldwide.
-Patients with reported use of ticagrelor within the prior 3 days who require urgent reversal due to uncontrolled major or life-threatening bleeding or because they need ticagrelor reversal will be eligible for enrollment.
+Bentracimab is currently in late-stage clinical development in the REVERSE-IT (Rapid and SustainEd ReVERSal of TicagrElor – Intervention Trial) trial.
+REVERSE-IT is a Phase 3, multi-center, open-label, prospective single-arm trial designed to study reversal of the antiplatelet effects of ticagrelor with bentracimab in patients who present with uncontrolled major or life-threatening bleeding or who require urgent surgery or invasive procedure.
+In August 2021, the enrollment for the interim analysis of REVERSE-IT Phase 3 trial was completed, and top-line data were reported in November 2021.
+Interim results from the REVERSE-IT trial showed:

 For additional information, please visit:

 If you have a question on our clinical trials, please email firstname.lastname@example.org.